Event Agenda

 speaker headshot Becki Floyd

-VOXPOPME
+UX Designer VOXPOPME

 How AI being about hyper-personalisation is changing SEN education forever